programmerg/ol3editor/README.md

 Try the [online demo](http://programmerg.github.io/ol3ditor)!

 ## License
 This project is licensed under the 2-Clause BSD.
-This means you can use and modify it for free in private or commercial projects so long as you include the BSD [copyright notice](LICENSE.md) in it.
+This means you can use and modify it for free in private or commercial projects so long as you include the BSD [copyright notice](LICENSE) in it.

 ## Getting Started
 - Download the [latest stable release](http://github.com/programmerg/ol3ditor/archive/master.zip)
 - Unpack the `dist` folder to your project directory
-- Create a new `index.html` file, and copy in the contents below:
+- Create a new `index.html` file, and copy in the contents below
 - Finally, open it in your favorite browser!

 ```html